fmr-llc/jive-menu/README.md

 ------------------------------------
 * Use the Content Lookup widget to search for "jQuery Library".
 Copy the Content ID.
 It should be a number like "694224"
 * Look in the Menu archive on your computer and edit the "menu_widget_builder.html" file.
-* Find the jquery_content_id and replace the zero in the quotes with the Content ID copied in step 1.
+* Find the jquery_content_id and replace the zero in the quotes with the Content ID.
 The result should look similar to:
 ```
 	var jquery_content_id = "694224";
 ```